 Most touring kayaks are sit in kayaks to maximum storage; however a day touring kayak may well be a sit on kayak.

-This guide doesn’t include any touring kayaks as it focuses on kayaks for camping trips.
+This guide doesn’t include any touring kayaks Australia has, as it focuses on kayaks for camping trips.

 Sea kayaks are somewhat similar to touring kayaks in that they are long and narrow; however they have a higher rocker (the curve from bow to stern) to help them deal with oncoming waves.
 Like the touring kayaks, the long length and narrow width of sea kayaks make it easier for them to track straight.
 The best sea kayak Australia offers also has plenty of storage space.